What's it like to be an Electrician?

-- Enrol in a Certificate II in Electrotechnology (UEE22011).
-This is a good way to get a sense if being an electrician is a career path you want to pursue further.
+- Consider completing a Certificate II in Electrotechnology (Career Start) (UEE22020).
+This is a good way to sample this career path before committing to further training.

 - Apply for an Electrician’s Licence.
-As licensing and registration requirements may vary between states, you should check with the licensing body in your state.
+As licensing and registration requirements may vary between states, you should check with the licensing body in your state for specific details.

 Explore related qualifications